Bentechy66/discord-db/docs/SPEC.md

 }
 ```
 Methods:
- - `record.update_field("field_name", "new_field_value")`: Updates the specified field and sets it to the new value.
+ - `Record.update_field("field_name", "new_field_value")`: Updates the specified field and sets it to the new value.
 Returns the new Record instance for call chaining.
- - `record.delete()`: Deletes the Record Permanently.
+ - `Record.delete()`: Deletes the Record Permanently.

 ### Table
-`classes.table`
+`classes.Table`

 Represents a Table containing Records in a Database

 Properties:
- - `record.channel`: A dict representing a Channel object from the Discord API.
+ - `Table.channel`: A dict representing a Channel object from the Discord API.
 Mainly for internal use.
- - `table.database`: A Database object representing the Database this Table belongs to.
+ - `Table.database`: A Database object representing the Database this Table belongs to.
- - `table.created_at`: An ISO8601 timestamp of when the Table was created.
+ - `Table.created_at`: An ISO8601 timestamp of when the Table was created.
- - `table.records`: A list of Record objects from the Table
+ - `Table.records`: A list of Record objects from the Table
 Methods:
- - `table.get_records(field_name="field_value", field_name_2="second_filter_value")`: Finds records from the Table with the specified filters.
+ - `Table.get_records(field_name="field_value", field_name_2="second_filter_value")`: Finds records from the Table with the specified filters.
 Returns a list of Record objects, even if only a single record is returned.
 May be an empty list.
- - `table.update_records("field_name_to_update", "new_value", field_name="field_value", field_name_2="second_filter_value")`: Updates the specified field name to the new value. kwargs are filters.
+ - `Table.update_records("field_name_to_update", "new_value", field_name="field_value", field_name_2="second_filter_value")`: Updates the specified field name to the new value. kwargs are filters.
 Can update multiple records.
 Returns a list of updated Record objects.
 May be an empty list.
- - `table.create_record(field_value_1, field_value_2...)`: Creates a new Record in a Table.
+ - `Table.create_record(field_value_1, field_value_2...)`: Creates a new Record in a Table.
 Returns a Record object.
 Expects the same amount of positional args as there are fields in a database, with each posarg corresponding to a field.

 ### Database
-`classes.database`
+`classes.Database`

 Represents a Database

 Properties:
- - `record.category`: A dict representing a Category object from the Discord API.
+ - `Database.category`: A dict representing a Category object from the Discord API.
 Mainly for internal use.
- - `database.created_at`: An ISO8601 timestamp of when the Database was created.
+ - `Database.created_at`: An ISO8601 timestamp of when the Database was created.
- - `database.tables`: A list of Table objects, one for each Table in the database.
+ - `Database.tables`: A list of Table objects, one for each Table in the database.
 May be an empty list.
 Methods:
- - `database.create_table("name", ["list", "of", "field", "names"])`: Creates a new Table in the database.
+ - `Database.create_table("name", ["list", "of", "field", "names"])`: Creates a new Table in the database.
- - `database.remove_table("name")`: Deletes a Table permanently.
+ - `Database.remove_table("name")`: Deletes a Table permanently.
- - `database.get_table("name")`: Returns the Table object from that Database with the name.
+ - `Database.get_table("name")`: Returns the Table object from that Database with the name.

 ## Exceptions
 ### Global Exceptions